MReyna12/texas-teacher-salaries/README.md

 ### What It Is
 This is an API that provides information regarding school districts in the four major cities in Texas (Austin, Dallas, Houston, and San Antonio).
-As of June 9, 2022, information is only available for Houston School Districts.
+As of June 9, 2022, information is only provided for Houston School Districts.

 Users can find the following information for each respective school district:
 - city name